hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 * `mat2col.m`: Function file that reshapes the 2D functional connectivity matrix to a column vector.

 * `Parcellation_142ROIs_networkassignment.mat`:
 	* p: network assignment of the 142 ROI parcellation.
-Each region is given a number from 1 to 9 (corresponding to a specific network).
+Each region is given a number from 1 to 9 (corresponding to a specific network)
 	* networknames: corresponding network labels.
 The labels are ordered in the same manner as the network assignment in variable p (i.e., value of 1 pertains to the default network, which is the first label in the variable network names).